-However, from time to time we do see some free iPhone VPNs perform well for streaming.
+However, from time to time I do see some free iPhone VPNs perform well for streaming.
 So, if you trust the VPN to be secure, there should be no harm in downloading one to give it a go.
-At the time of writing, Privado VPN is a good bet as a free straming VPN.
+At the time of writing, PrivadoVPN is a good bet as a free streaming VPN.

 Why do I need a free iPhone VPN?

 Despite iPhones being generally more secure against malware and viruses, users put their online privacy at risk every time they access the web.